 All of the above are great ways to prevent or treat common running injuries.
 But, honestly, the best advice I can give about running injury prevention is to incorporate flexibility and strength training into your workout routine.
 Why?
 Well, runners who stretch and strength train not only reduce their risk of injury, but also improve their performance.

 Flexibility gives your body the length and range of motion to be able to move more freely, stride longer, and prevent bad stride habits that can lead to injury.
-Try our 30 Day Stretch program to focus on your flexibility.
+Try our Weekly Schedule for Athletes program to focus on your flexibility and strength.

 Strength training gives your body the resilience it needs to withstand the immense stress running puts on your body.
 It is also proven to improve time to exhaustion and your overall speed.

 Too often, though, runners forego strength and flexibility, focusing solely on mileage and pace.
 This leads to overuse injuries, and stunts your growth as a runner.
 Instead, you need to have a workout regimen with equal parts flexibility, strength and running.
 You don’t need to run every day — try cross training with HIIT workouts, strength days and, of course, days off.

-For a complete workout regimen with all of those elements, look to Balanced Athlete and other running programs, designed to awaken the athlete within you—giving you the strength, flexibility, and speed you need to improve your running performance, jumpstart weight loss, or just feel great about yourself.
+For a complete workout regimen with all of those elements, look to our running programs, designed to awaken the athlete within you — giving you the strength, flexibility, and speed you need to improve your running performance, jumpstart weight loss, or just feel great about yourself.